15 Sep Sales Strategy Secrets to End 2020 on a High

 I’m grateful that I’m prepared.

-Presidents and CEO’s are Attending Q4 Pipeline Planning Meetings
+Presidents and CEO’s are Attending Q4 Pipeline and Sales Strategy Planning Meetings

 So, what will you be asking your salespeople at the 4th Quarter Review?
 What questions might you ask to stimulate creative, innovative approaches to ensure they exceed their 2020 targets and are set for a successful 2021?